smabdullah/FindaGitHubUser/readme.md

-A Slack app to get information about a Git user
+A React app to get information about a Git user

 App home page: https://find-a-git-user.netlify.app/